LEAVING-7/AsyncTask/README.md

 }());
 ```
 ### CondVar
-async::CondVar is similar to async::Mutex.
+`async::CondVar` is similar to `async::Mutex`.
 It puts all coroutines waiting on this condition variable into a waiting queue and wakes them up when notify_one or notify_all is called on the condition variable.
 ```C++
 using RT = async::Runtime<async::MultiThreadExecutor>;
 RT::Block([]() -> async::Task<> {